Electrical Injuries in Emergency Medicine

 First, rescuers should practice awareness of scene safety and be sure there is no imminent threat to bystanders or responders in attempting to remove the victim from the electrical source.
 For high-voltage incidents, the source voltage should be turned off before rescue workers enter the scene.

 After ensuring scene safety, rescuers should approach victims of electrical injuries as both trauma and cardiac patients.
-Patients may need basic or advanced cardiac life support and should undergo spinal immobilization as indicated by the mechanism of injury.
+Patients may need basic cardiac life support (BCLS) or advanced cardiac life support (ACLS) and should undergo spinal immobilization as indicated by the mechanism of injury.

-Given that injuries may be limited to a ventricular arrhythmia or respiratory muscle paralysis, aggressive and prolonged CPR should be initiated in the field for all electrical injury victims, as they are likely to be younger with fewer comorbid conditions and have better chances of survival after prolonged CPR.
+Given that injuries may be limited to a ventricular arrhythmia or respiratory muscle paralysis, aggressive and prolonged cardiopulmonary resuscitation (CPE) should be initiated in the field for all electrical injury victims, who are likely to be younger with fewer comorbid conditions and to have better chances of survival after prolonged CPR.

 Emergency Department Care

-Stabilize patients and provide airway and circulatory support as indicated by ACLS/ATLS protocols.
-Obtain airway protection and provide oxygen for any patient with severe hypoxia, facial/oral burns, loss of consciousness/inability to protect airway, or respiratory distress.
-Cervical spine immobilization with or without spinal immobilization is needed based on the mechanism of injury/neurologic examination.
-Primary survey should assess for traumatic injuries such as pneumothorax, peritonitis, or pelvic fractures.
+Patients should be stabilized and airway and circulatory support provided as indicated by ACLS/ATLS (advanced trauma life support) protocols.
+For any patient with severe hypoxia, facial or oral burns, loss of consciousness, inability to protect airway, or respiratory distress, airway protection should be obtained and oxygen provided.
+Cervical spine immobilization, with or without spinal immobilization, is provided on the basis of the mechanism of injury or the findings from the neurologic examination.
+The primary survey should assess for traumatic injuries such as pneumothorax, peritonitis, or pelvic fractures.

-Burn care should include tetanus immunization as indicated, wound care, measurement of compartment pressures as indicated, and it may include early fasciotomy.
-Extremities with severe burns should be splinted in a functional position after careful documentation of full neurovascular examination.
+Burn care should include tetanus immunization as indicated, wound care, measurement of compartment pressures as indicated, and possibly early fasciotomy if warranted.
+Extremities with severe burns should be splinted in a functional position after careful documentation of a full neurovascular examination.

-The risks of electrical injury to the fetus in a pregnant patient are unknown.
-Pregnant women who are involved in electrical injuries should have a careful examination for traumatic injuries and obstetrical consultation.
+Electrical injury to a pregnant woman can lead to fetal compromise and death[41] ; however, the risks such injury poses to the fetus have not been precisely defined.
+Pregnant women who are involved in electrical injuries should be carefully examined for traumatic injuries and obstetrical consultation.
 Women in the second half of pregnancy should be admitted for fetal monitoring in any cases of severe electrical injuries, high-voltage exposures, or minor electrical injuries with significant trauma.

 Further Inpatient Care and Transfer